Abduction of Shin Sang-ok and Choi Eun-hee: Escape

 To defend themselves should they ever escape North Korea, Choi and Shin decided to sneak in a tape recorder to their conversations with Kim Jong Il so they would have proof that they did not willingly leave the South.
 In one conversation recorded on October 19, 1983, Kim spoke openly about his plot to kidnap Shin and Choi to upgrade North Korea's film industry.
 He told Shin and Choi that it would be best if they spoke to the press saying that they came to North Korea voluntarily.
 Shin and Choi attended a press conference on April 12, 1984, in Belgrade, Yugoslavia where they said they were in North Korea by their own choosing.

 After finishing Pulgasari, the two were in talks with Kim about another film when they took a trip to Vienna in 1986.
 Kim had requested Choi and Shin travel to the Austrian city to find someone that would finance a biographical film about Genghis Khan.
 On March 12, 1986, the couple checked into the InterContinental Vienna to meet a journalist named Akira Enoki under the pretense of an interview, and convinced their North Korean bodyguards to leave the room.
 Choi and Shin managed to get into a taxi and, after being chased by the North Koreans into traffic congestion, the pair got out of the taxi and sprinted into the United States embassy.
 The New York Times posted an article on March 22, 1986, announcing that the couple got away from their North Korean caretakers and sought political asylum in the US embassy.

 Following their escape, Shin lived in the United States for many years working in the film industry before returning home to South Korea.
 North Korea issued a statement denying the claims that Shin and Choi had been kidnapped and instead maintained that Shin and Choi had voluntarily defected to North Korea and claimed they embezzled a large amount of North Korean money intended to finance the Genghis Khan film.

-Recent accounts
+Legacy

 After the release of Paul Fischer's book, A Kim Jong-Il Production, in 2015, the abduction of Shin Sang-ok and Choi Eun-hee piqued the interest of those outside Korea.
 Vanity Fair documented a screening of Pulgasari in Brooklyn, New York, in April 2015.
 The Washington Post suspects a film will be made retelling the story.
 BBC Radio Four broadcast a 90-minute dramatisation in September 2017.

 In January 2016, at the 2016 Sundance Film Festival, in the World Cinema Documentary Competition, a documentary about the North Korean ordeal, entitled The Lovers and the Despot and directed by Robert Cannan and Ross Adam, was presented.

-The French TV mini-series, Kim Kong, produced by Arte, written by Simon Jablonka and Alexis Le Sec, directed by Stephen Cafiero and starring Jonathan Lambert, is based upon these events.
+In 2017, Arte released Kim Kong, a French dark comedy mini-series written by Simon Jablonka and Alexis Le Sec and directed by Stephen Cafiero.
+Loosely based upon the Shin Sang-Ok case, the series stars Jonathan Lambert as a French director coerced into working for the dictator of a fictional East Asian country.